 Most recently, Benjamin Loeb served as Executive Director of Congregation Beth Israel in Scottsdale from 2019-20 and as Executive Director of the Quad City (Iowa) Symphony Orchestra from 2013 through 2017.
 He has also served as Executive Director of the Greater Bridgeport Symphony and as Music Director of the 2011 New Hampshire Music Festival.
 As Associate Conductor of the El Paso Symphony Orchestra, Loeb founded and served as both Executive and Music Director of the El Paso Symphony Youth Orchestras – El Paso’s only national-level, NEA-recognized, multiple-orchestra system serving the best young musicians in the El Paso, southern New Mexico and Juarez region.
 He is also the Founder and Artistic Director of the International Conducting Workshop and Festival, now in its eighteenth year, hosted by orchestras around the world, most recently the Lviv Philharmonic in Lviv, Ukraine.

+He lives in Davenport, Iowa with his wife, Quyen, his 15-year-old daughter Anna Sofia Uni, his 13-year-old Lulu Ladybug, and his 10-year-old son Ryan “Taco”.
+He continues occasionally to concertize worldwide as pianist, conductor, educator and arts advocate.
 Loeb’s far-ranging interests do not limit him to music; he has directed plays, cooked gourmet meals for 65, tutored over 500 people in test preparation for the Princeton Review, and played and enjoyed almost every sport.
-He is also an active member of the Rotary Club of El Paso.
+He has been an active member of the Davenport Rotary Club.
 Moreover (or most important), he is a lifetime Dallas Cowboys fan.